utdata/icj-cli-tools/IntroToAnaconda.md

 * `create` is the command we are giving `conda`.
 The command creates a new environment.
 * `--name` is saying we want to give our environment a name, so we can refer to it later.
 * `data` is the name we are giving our environment.
 * `python=3` we are specifying Python 3.
-If you installed Anaconda3, it would give you 3 by default, but we are being careful.
+If you installed Anaconda3, it would give you 3 by default, but we are being careful and specifying it.
 * `csvkit` is a Python package we want included in our environment.
 We list it and all those we wish to install here (`pandas` and `jupyter`) because these packages sometimes have dependencies (as you'll see).

 When you ran the command, you get something like this.
 (It will differ if you are running Miniconda.):